Reasonable Doubt (TV series): Release

 The show premiered on September 27, 2022, on Hulu.
 The first season has nine episodes.
 The first episode aired on ABC on November 10, 2022.
 Internationally, the series is available on Disney+.
-The second season was released on August 22, 2024 with two episodes and ten in total.
-The third season premiered on September 18, 2025, with two new episodes.There will be ten episodes in total.
+The second season was released on August 22, 2024, with two episodes and ten in total.
+The third season premiered on September 18, 2025, with two new episodes.
+There were ten episodes in total.

+The fourth season is set to begin on October 6, 2026, with three episodes and the rest debuting on a weekly basis.

 Reception

 Viewership

 Reasonable Doubt had its pilot episode aired as a special on ABC on November 10, 2022.
-The episode attracted 1.8 million viewers and scored a 0.2 rating in the 18-49 demographic.
+The episode attracted 1.8 million viewers and scored a 0.2 rating in the 18–49 demographic.
 TVision, which utilizes its TVision Power Score to evaluate CTV programming performance by factoring in viewership and engagement across over 1,000 apps and incorporating four key metrics—viewer attention time, total program time available for the season, program reach, and app reach—calculated that Reasonable Doubt was the fourth most-streamed series from August 19—25, 2024.
 Luminate, which measures streaming performance by analyzing viewership data, audience engagement metrics, and content reach across various platforms, calculated that it was the tenth most-streamed streaming original series during the week of August 23–29, 2024, with 190.7 million minutes of watch time.
 TVision later announced that Reasonable Doubt was the twentieth most-streamed show during the week of September 23—29, 2024.
 Reasonable Doubt ranked No. 4 on Hulu's "Top 15 Today" list—a daily updated list of the platform's most-watched titles—on October 4, 2024.